-How to Enable DHCP Relay Agent on Cisco Router
+DHCP Relay Agent Operation Logic on Cisco Router

-Now, suppose there are two small networks.
-One office is located in the Center, and the other is located in the Branch office in a nearby or remote location.
+Now, think of two small networks.
+One office is in the Center, and one is in a Branch far or near.

-The Relay Agent is used to distribute IP addresses to different locations.
-A network adapter configured as an Agent receives DHCP Broadcasts in its network environment and sends it to the corresponding DHCP server as Unicast.
+The Relay Agent helps give out IPs to different places.
+A network adapter works as an agent.
+It gets DHCP broadcasts in its network.
+Then, it sends these broadcasts to the DHCP server as a direct message.

-Follow the steps below to install DHCP Agent on the Cisco Router.
+Follow the steps below to install the DHCP Agent on the Cisco Router.

 Step 1